Bathing a newborn baby is not just a routine bath in India but a ritual that has been passed down for generations.

 Take your time while bathing your newborn; consider it a bonding experience, and cherish the time.

-I can understand that bathing a newborn baby can make you anxious thinking about the slippery baby and how you would handle her if something goes wrong.
+I understand that bathing a newborn baby can make you anxious about the slippery baby and how you would handle her if something went wrong.

-For this, try asking help from your husband, your mother, or your mother-in-law, so that they can hand you something you might have forgotten to take in the bathroom.
+For this, try asking for help from your husband, mother, or mother-in-law so they can hand you something you might have forgotten to take in the bathroom.

-Believe me, this will happen a lot in the initial days till you get the hang of it.
+Believe me.
+This will happen often in the initial days until you get the hang of it.

 So, mama, don’t worry.
 You’ll be able to give your baby a good, traditional Indian massage and bath in no time.